noellimx/golila/README.md

 ### Ponderings

-- How to ensure an event attaches a function once?
+- How to ensure an event attaches a callback once?